gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 ### CodeRabbit - Walkthrough

-The summary here is correct but fairly high level and generic.
+The summary here is correct but fairly high-level and generic.

-The Changes table splits the changes into groups based doc, test, impl but also based on steps taken in the implementation.
+The "Changes" table splits the changes into groups based on doc, test, and implementation but also based on steps taken in the implementation.
 The categorization seems correct and complete.

 ### CodeRabbit - Sequence Diagram

 This tool provides multiple call graphs based on the impacted code paths.

-Some actor on the diagrams are using generalized names that are not used in the nova parlance like "Inventory System" instead of "Placement".
+Some actors on the diagrams use generalized names that are not used in the Nova parlance like "Inventory System" instead of "Placement".

-Otherwise the sequence diagrams seems to be correct and feels actually helpful to look at the change from a different than the code diff perspective.
+Otherwise, the sequence diagrams seem to be correct and feel helpful to look at the change from a different, than the code diff, perspective.

 ### CodeRabbit - Inline comments